darkSect0r/dataPush/README.md

 <br>&ensp;&ensp;1.
 Download the repository and extract it to any folder.
 <br>&ensp;&ensp;2.
 Open Firefox and type "about:debugging" in the URL box.
 Hit Enter.
 <br>&ensp;&ensp;3.
 Click "This Firefox" then under "Temporary Extensions" click the "Load Temporary Add-on..." button.
 <br>&ensp;&ensp;4.
-Finally, browse to your extracted folder and click on any file winthin the extention's directory to open and load the extension.
+Finally, browse to your extracted folder and click on any file within the extension's directory to open and load the extension.
 <br><br>Thats it!
 The extension will automatically load and you can start using it right away.
 <hr>
 <b>Changelog:</b>